 These are the only crickets that look like spiders earning them the nickname of spider crickets.
 Finally, they are also sometimes referred to as sprickets or greenhouse crickets in some locales.

 As the name cave cricket suggests, these critters are most often found in caves and mines.
-They can also be found under rotting logs, piles of damp leaves, rocks, or your basement.
+They can also be found under rotting logs, piles of damp leaves, rocks, or in your basement.

 A few species have been found living near the permanent ice caps of the Andes, while others live in normally hot climates such as central Texas.
 As they can be found in countries all over the world, it’s easy to encounter this little guy.

-What do Camel Crickets Eat?
+What Do Camel Crickets Eat?